Polite, powdery overnight snow drops 1 to 6 inches across D.C. area

 How was our forecast?

-In the immediate Washington area, our forecast of one to three inches was right for many areas, with two to three inches most common.
-However, quite a few locations north and west of the Beltway were in the three-to-five-inch range, entering boom territory.
+In the immediate Washington area, our forecast of 1 to 3 inches was right for many areas, with 2 to 3 inches most common.
+However, quite a few locations north and west of the Beltway were in the 3-to-5-inch range, entering boom territory.

-Our forecast of two to four inches in our far northern suburbs was too low, as four to six inches was most common; these areas also reached our boom scenario totals.
+Our forecast of 2 to 4 inches in our far northern suburbs was too low, as 4 to 6 inches was most common; these areas also reached our boom scenario totals.

-Our prediction of one to two inches was spot on for our southern and southeastern suburbs.
+Our prediction of 1 to 2 inches was spot on for our southern and southeastern suburbs.

-It was as if our northern and southern areas traded places between Thursday night’s and Monday’s snow events.
-Amounts exceeded forecasts to the north Thursday night, while they topped predictions to the south on Monday.
+It was as if our northern and southern areas traded places between early Friday’s and Monday’s snow events.
+Amounts exceeded forecasts to the north early Friday, while they topped predictions to the south on Monday.

-Our forecast accumulations were a little too low in our northern and western areas for this event, mainly because it was fluffier snow than we anticipated.
+Our forecast accumulations were a little too low in our northern and western areas for this event, mainly because the snow was fluffier than we anticipated.
 For a typical snow event, the equivalent of an inch of rain produces about 10 inches of snow.
 But for this event, snow-to-liquid ratios north of Washington were around 15 to 1, or even 20 to 1, which we didn’t account for well enough.

 Snow photos and videos from readers